Gravitalia/Autha/SECURITY.md

 ## Reporting a Vulnerability
 > Critical vulnerability

-As soon as the vulnerability is critical, it is urgent to warn, not on GitHub but on an official network, a developer or administrator.<br />
+As soon as the vulnerability is critical, it is urgent to warn, not on GitHub (you can still do it in the `GitHub Security Advisories`) but on an official network, a developer or administrator.<br />
 You can join the **Discord** server available in the `readme` of the code.

 > Minor or medium vulnerability

-If you think the vulnerability is minimal, you can report it in the `GitHub PR` or on the **Discord** server (available in the `readme`).
+If you think the vulnerability is minimal, you can report it in the `GitHub PR`, on the `GitHub Security Advisories` or on the **Discord** server (available in the `readme`).